Oil & Gas Development Company: Discoveries and exploration

+Education

 The OGDCL Institute of Science & Technology was established in 1979 in Islamabad.
 In 1986, the OIST (formerly OGTI) relocated to the I-9 sector of Islamabad.
 The OIST has played an important role in field training.

 In March 2013, the OGTI under the name OGDCL Institute of Science and Technology was allowed to award degrees.
+In order to promote research activities and to bridge the gap between academia and industry, an industrial chair sponsored by OGDCL was established at the department of Earth Sciences, QAU Islamabad.